 Table 3 shows the results of our replication in performing cross-validation on the full STAR*D dataset to predict QIDS-C TRD.
 We present the results as balanced accuracy, which accounts for class-imbalance, as well as area under the receiver operator characteristic curve (AUC), which evaluates both sensitivity and specificity.
 We document sensitivity, specificity, F1 and other performance metrics in S4 Table, statistical comparison between these results in S5 Table, and feature importance in S6 Table.

-Our models achieved balanced accuracies and AUCs numerically higher than those of Nie et al [15].
-The highest balanced accuracy was higher in our study compared to Nie et al (73% versus 71%, respectively).
-Similarly, our highest AUC was higher at 0.81 versus 0.78, respectively.
-The z-score of Nie et al’s results in our distributions ranges from -0.4 to -34.
+Our models achieved balanced accuracies and AUCs generally numerically higher than those of Nie et al [15].
+The highest balanced accuracy was higher in our study compared to Nie et al (72% versus 71%, respectively).
+Similarly, our highest AUC was higher at 0.79 versus 0.78, respectively.
+The z-score of Nie et al’s results in our distributions ranges from -4 to -78.

 We observed a similar benefit by using feature selection methods.
 As in Nie et al [15], the tree-based methods (Random Forests, GBDT, XGBOOST) generally do not confer a benefit when using the selected features, in contrast to the linear regression methods.